davidcarboni/wikload/README.md

 ### Usage

 Deploy this app to Heroku and set the environment variable `GITHUB_REPO`.
-You can optionally set `WIKI_TITLE` to set the title at the top of the upload pages.

 If you want password protection, add `USERNAME` and `PASSWORD` config variables to your Heroku app.